Originate/exosphere/tutorial/part_1/02_architecture.md

   <tr>
     <th>1a</th>
     <td>
-      At the basic level Exosphere is just a <b>cloud runtime for Docker images</b>.
+      At the basic level the Exosphere framework is just a <b>cloud runtime for Docker images</b>.
       This is where you run legacy applications.
       An Exosphere application is made out of a number of code bases running together as groups of Docker images.